Samriddhi5/Samriddhi5/README.md

-Hello, this is Samriddhi.
-Welcome to my GitHub!!
+Hello, welcome to my GitHub!!